|

 A new series

-workshops with award-winning fiction and literary travel writer
+writing workshops with award-winning fiction and literary travel

 both beginning and advanced writers, C.M.
 Mayo's one-day creative writing workshops emphasize